Ricky Martin

 $9M

-Ricky Martin's $130M empire is 14.4x larger than Selena's $9M estate—a gap that reveals how longevity, real estate timing, and catalog ownership compound into generational wealth.
+Ricky Martin's $130M empire is 14.4x larger than Selena's $9M estate—a gap that reveals how longevity, real estate strategy, and streaming royalties separate Latin music's titans from tragic legends.

 Ricky Martin's Revenue